 ClientCall Today to Learn More About Jones Act Insurance Coverage

-Jones Act coverage allows seaman to pursue compensation for on-the-job injuries.
-The standard workers’ compensation may not apply to your accident, however, know that the option of the Jones Act exists.
+Jones Act coverage allows injured seamen to pursue compensation for work-related injuries.
+The standard workers’ compensation may not apply to your accident; however, know that the option of the Jones Act exists.